Angram Grange

-Angram Grange is a small civil parish in the Hambleton district of North Yorkshire, England, about 7 miles south-east of Thirsk.
+Angram Grange is a small civil parish in the county of North Yorkshire, England, about 7 miles south-east of Thirsk.
 According to the 2001 census it had a population of 17.
 In 2015 the population was estimated at 20.

 The parish was originally a township in the parish of Coxwold.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.